bxdoan/bxdoan/README.md

 <div align="center">

-> I would rather die of passion than of boredom.
+> Do exactly as you like.
+That is the true meaning of pleasure.
+Pleasure leads to joy and joy leads to happiness.

-> — Vincent van Gogh —
+> — Gilgamesh —

 </div>